Multi-Fidelity Active Learning with GFlowNets: Method

-where $Z_\theta$ is an approximation of the partition function $\sum_{x\in\mathcal{X}}R(x)$ that is learned.
+where $Z_\theta$ is a trainable approximation of the partition function $\sum_{x\in\mathcal{X}}R(x)$.
 The GFlowNet learning objective supports training from off-policy trajectories, so during training the trajectories are typically sampled from a mixture of the current policy with a uniform random policy.
-The reward is also tempered to make the policy focus on the modes.
+The reward can also be tempered to make the policy focus on the modes (see \cref{sup:reward-policy}).

-\paragraph{Active Learning} In its simplest formulation, the active learning problem that we consider is as follows: we start with an initial data set $\mathcal{D} = \{(x_i, f(x_i))\}$ of samples $x \in \mathcal{X}$ and their evaluations by an expensive, black-box objective function (oracle) $f: \mathcal{X} \rightarrow \mathbb{R}$, which we use to train a surrogate model $h(x)$.
+\paragraph{Active Learning} In its simplest formulation, the (single fidelity) active learning problem that we consider is as follows: we start with an initial data set $\mathcal{D} = \{(x_i, f(x_i))\}$ of samples $x \in \mathcal{X}$ and their evaluations by an expensive, black-box objective function (oracle) $f: \mathcal{X} \rightarrow \mathbb{R}$, which we use to train a surrogate model $h(x)$.
 A GFlowNet can then be trained to learn a generative policy $\pi_{\theta}(x)$ using $h(x)$ as reward function, that is $R(x) = h(x)$.
+After training, the policy $\pi_{\theta}(x)$ can be used to generate a batch of samples to be evaluated by the oracle $f$, add them to the data set and repeat the process a number of active learning rounds.

-Optionally, we can instead train a probabilistic surrogate $p(f | \mathcal{D})$ and use as reward the output of an acquisition function $\alpha(x, p(f | \mathcal{D}))$ that considers the epistemic uncertainty of the surrogate model, as typically done in Bayesian optimisation.
-Finally, we use the policy $\pi(x)$ to generate a batch of samples to be evaluated by the oracle $f$, we add them to our data set and repeat the process a number of active learning rounds.
+As an alternative, instead of directly using the surrogate output as the reward, we can instead train a probabilistic surrogate $p(f | \mathcal{D})$ and use as reward the output of an acquisition function $\alpha(x, p(f | \mathcal{D}))$ that considers the epistemic uncertainty of the surrogate model, as typically done in Bayesian optimisation.
+This is the approach by \citet{jain2022bioseq} with GFlowNet-AL. An important difference between traditional BO and active learning with GFlowNets is that the latter samples from the acquisition function instead of optimising it \citep{jain2023scientificdiscovery}.
+This difference accounts for the capability of active learning with GFlowNets to discover diverse candidates: if multiple, diverse candidates have high values of the acquisition function, GFlowNet has the potential to generate them with high probability, whereas standard BO seeks to find the optimum only.